-For many, the term “pole dancing” conjures up an image of a raucous bachelor party at a seedy club on the outskirts of town, dark and swimming in cigar smoke; music is booming over the loudspeakers as a burly bouncer keeps watch over the main attraction — a scantily clad, well-endowed woman in platform heels and pasties, spinning and contorting her body around a pole.
+For some, the term “pole dancing” may conjure up an image of a carefree bachelor party at a popular gentlemen's club in the center of town, dark and swimming in cigar smoke; music booming over the loudspeakers as a burly bouncer keeps watch over the main attraction — a strategically clad, well-endowed woman in platform heels and pasties, skillfully spinning and contorting her body around a pole.

 This is certainly one form of pole dance, valid and challenging in its own right.
 In recent years, however, this genre of dance has exploded in popularity and expanded far beyond the confines of gentlemen’s clubs.
 Many cities are now home to boutique pole dancing gyms that offer group and private classes.
 And pole dancers participate in international competitions; there’s even been a movement to bring pole dancing to the Olympics.
 All of this points to the physically demanding nature of the activity — it’s a fitness routine and a sport.
 But, it’s also a form of art.

 We should note that there are three generally accepted types of pole dance.
 Sensual or exotic pole dance is basically what it sounds like.
 It’s sexier, and heels are usually involved, but it doesn’t necessarily entail stripping.
 Pole sport “focuses on physical strength, technique difficulty and drills.”
 It’s a stricter delineation, with regulations set by the International Pole Sports Federation (IPSF).
 And then there is pole art.